 Other photographs from Cartier Bresson’s trip to Moscow are no less engaging.
 In Gorky Park a stylish woman in pristine white, floppy hat, and high heels is reading a magazine, whilst in Sokoloniki, adults and children dance.
 We see people at work and at leisure – fishing and playing chess, rapturously watching a circus, at worship in a church.
 There are, of course, political questions to be asked.
 A foreign photographer was surely not let loose to wander the capital unchaperoned.
 The Soviet government would have had its own agenda; it had an interest, for example, in showing the outside world that churches were open and working.
 Certain locations were more likely to display the capital in a flattering light.
 Shopping in the capital’s central streets – as in other countries – was surely a very different experience from those struggling to get by in the suburbs, or indeed in a provincial city.
 Not many women would have the means to go shopping with the abandon and delight we see in ‘A Hat‘.

 Looking through these photographs I find myself wondering the extent to which they differ from the images we find in Soviet newspapers and publications.
 Some feel quite familiar: the muscular bodies of participants on parade at Dinamo stadium; a man at work on the assembly line at the ZIS factory (though would he perhaps have been fully dressed on the pages of Pravda?).
 One difference struck me, though, the number of old people.
-In Soviet visual culture the head-scarved middle-aged women and the lined, white-bearded men Cartier-Bresson catches so beautifully in some of these images were, I think, a less frequent sight, despite the growing prestige attributed to the older generation in the post-war period.1 I am also struck by the prevalence of uniforms.
+In Soviet visual culture the head-scarved middle-aged women and the lined, white-bearded men Cartier-Bresson catches so beautifully in some of these images were, I think, a less frequent sight, despite the growing prestige attributed to the older generation in the post-war period.[1.
+Stephen Lovell, The Shadow of War: Russia and the USSR, 1941 to the Present (Oxford: Wiley-Blackwell, 2010)] I am also struck by the prevalence of uniforms.
 Conrad hints at this, suggesting they testify to the ubiquity of surveillance; but perhaps they serve more than anything as a reminder that this is a post-war, militarized, cold-war society?

 I would be interested to know the responses of other people interested in the Soviet Fifties.
 On a slightly lighter note, I am also intrigued by this photograph from Cartier-Bresson’s 1973 trip to Leningrad: Is the man sunbathing, and if so why is everyone else fully dressed in coats?!